 Not sure where to go on your next trip to Cuba?
 As a lover of all things Cuba, I’ve passionately curated a list of the top travel destinations in Cuba and rounded up other travel bloggers so together, we can give you our distinct inputs on these best places to visit in Cuba.
 Below are 15 of the coolest places in Cuba to travel to during your next visit to this beautiful island.

-Please note: For Cuba tours or legal Cuba itinerary/travel planning services please check out our Viva Cuba Travel page here!
+Please note: Due to high volume demand, for Cuba tours or itinerary/travel planning services please check out our Viva Cuba Travel page.

 If you can only visit one destination in Cuba, it should be Havana.
 Havana is home to some of the country’s best museums, local events, cultural spaces, restaurants, and nightlife venues.
 You can also immerse yourself in Cuban culture through the many workshops and classes offered all around Havana, such as salsa lessons through Airbnb experiences or Spanish lessons at the University of Havana.

 Havana is quickly changing and evolving, so you could spend months in Havana and blink and something completely different will pop up captivating your attention.
 Havana is also conveniently located in the epicenter between many other top destinations (listed below) and as a jumping point to a few popular day trips: Fusterlandia, Hemingway’s’ home, and Playa Santa Maria.
 All roads (and local transportation) lead to Havana, so getting to and from Havana is the easiest.
 For this reason, I’ve dedicated an entire article on the best things to do in Havana.

 Viñales is the fertile cradle of western Cuba where the vintage cars of Havana are replaced by oxen pulling local farmers on home-made ploughs.
 The green craggy limestone mogotes (flat-topped hills) that float in the white mist of the valley have earnt Viñales a UNESCO listing.